metamug/mason/README.md

 [![Build Status](https://travis-ci.org/metamug/mason.svg?branch=master)](https://travis-ci.org/metamug/mason)

-Mason is the open-source, ultra-lightweight data access layer for REST resources.
+Mason is an open-source, ultra-lightweight data access layer for REST resources designed to be used in Java web applications.
 It handles incoming API requests and routes the parameters to these resources.

 ### Mason Resources

 Mason resources are Plain Old JSPs with neat tag libraries.
 Mason doesn't encourage [using scriptlets in Resource JSPs](http://balusc.omnifaces.org/2010/07/how-to-avoid-java-code-in-jsp-files.html).

+A Mason resource file represents a REST resource and contains JSP which describes the operations to be performed when an HTTP request is made to the resource.

 ### Mason Query